OTA-Insight/djangosaml2idp/README.rst

 Package version 0.3.3 was the last Python 2 / Django 1.8-1.11 compatible release.
 Versions starting from 0.4.0 are for Python 3 and Django 2.x.

 Any contributions, feature requests, proposals, ideas ... are welcome!
-See the `CONTRIBUTING <https://github.com/OTA-Insight/djangosaml2idp/blob/master/CHANGELOG.md>`_ for some tips.
+See the `CONTRIBUTING document <https://github.com/OTA-Insight/djangosaml2idp/blob/master/CONTRIBUTING.md>`_ for some info.

 Installation
 ============